Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 ```
 <img src="../figures/lm_example.png" height="500" width="550"/>

-The regression line (shown in black) illustrates the clear linear relationship between exprerssion of gene X and Hba1c levels.
+The regression line (shown in black) illustrates the clear linear relationship between expression of gene X and Hba1c levels.

 The residuals (blue lines) describe how far away each observation (the gene expression values) are from the predicted values from the linear model.
 All observations are close to the regression line, suggesting the model is a good fit for the data.